 - Egg whites whisk up to a soft meringue that holds the ingredients together.

 - Dark chocolate adds the indulgence, and who doesn't love a little chocolate?

-See recipe card for all ingredients and quantities.
+See recipe card below for all ingredients and quantities.

 This is an easy healthy coconut macaroon recipe, and you may have the majority of ingredients in your pantry.

-Bake for 15-18 minutes, rotating the tray halfway through.
-The coconut will become slightly crispy with golden tops and edges.
-Let cool completely on baking sheet.
+Step 3: Bake in 350°F oven for 15-18 minutes rotating tray half way.
+The coconut will be slightly crispy with golden tops and edges.
+Cool on wire rack.

-When cooled, dip the bottom of the macaroon in the melted dark chocolate and place back on parchment lined baking sheet.
-Drizzle tops with any remaining chocolate if desired.
+Step 5: Dip bottom of macaroons in the melted chocolate and place back on parchment lined baking sheet.
+Drizzle tops with remaining chocolate.

-Place tray in fridge for 10 minutes to allow chocolate to set.
+Step 6: Place tray in fridge for 10 minutes to allow chocolate to set.
+Enjoy!

 Macaroons are simple cookies made with shredded coconut and held together with meringue.
 Macarons, on the other hand, are a delicate sandwich cookie with a base of almond flour and meringue.

 Yes, these peppermint coconut macaroons are gluten-free with shredded coconut, honey, egg whites and dark chocolate being their main ingredients.
 They can also be dairy-free if you use dairy-free dark chocolate.